codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 speeding up non-real-time applications by breaking up software into independent pieces that can run in parallel on separate processors.
-Most software components should not need to know anything about threads, processes, or priorities.
+Most software components should not need to know anything about threads, processes, scheduling policies, or priorities.
 Our tools allow these details to be easily specified when low-level components are instantiated and combined together into a higher-level component or application.

 Programming Language Support
 ----------------------------